imliuyzh/lfs101x-notes/chapter7.md

 bash permits an easier syntax for the above: `$ do_something >& all-output-file`.

 #### Discarding Output with `/dev/null`
 Certain commands are quite capable of spewing voluminous and overwhelming amounts of output.
 To avoid this, we can redirect the large output to a special file (a device node) called `/dev/null`.
 This pseudofile is also called the bit bucket or black hole.
 All write operations to it never return failure conditions.

-Using the proper redirection operators, it can make the uninteresting output disappear: `ls -lR /tmp >& /dev/null`.
+For example, `ls -lR /tmp >& /dev/null`.

 ### Pipes